ClearHeadedT/boot-dev-log/learn-to-code-in-python/NOTES.md

 - Learned a real debugging workflow instead of guessing at fixes.
 - Learned reading a stack trace to find where an error actually occurred.
 - Learned general debugging practice, working through broken code methodically.
+- Learned floor division and exponents in Python.